-Dr. Sodsai Tovanabutra received an M.Sc in Biochemistry from Chulalongkorn University, Thailand and a Ph.D. from the University of Edinburgh, UK.
-She joined MHRP as a research fellow and prior leading the Viral Genetics Section.
-Dr. Tovanabutra served as project coordinators of many international reproductive health studies when she was in Thailand.
+Dr. Sodsai Tovanabutra received a M.Sc in Biochemistry from Chulalongkorn University, Thailand and a Ph.D. from the University of Edinburgh, UK.
+She joined MHRP as a research fellow.
+Prior to leading the Viral Sequencing Core (VSC) Section, Dr. Tovanabutra served as project coordinator for many international reproductive health studies while in Thailand.
 She was also Co-Principal Investigator for US-Thai collaborative studies on the epidemiology of HIV among drug users and the study on hormonal contraception and risk of HIV acquisition.
-Dr. Tovanabutra has characterized the genetic diversity HIV-1 strains in Southeast Asia, North America, East Africa and West Africa to provide the better understanding of pandemic molecular epidemiology of HIV-1.
-Dr. Gustavo Kijak and Dr. Agnes Chenine are senior scientists at the Viral Sequencing Core.
-Dr. Kijak works in the development and application of next-generation molecular techniques (e.g., deep sequencing and digital PCR) to the study of HIV-1 molecular epidemiology and intra-host evolution.
-Dr. Chenine expertise is in molecular virology and in the generation of HIV-1 infectious molecular clones (IMC) expressing various reporter genes.
+Dr. Tovanabutra has characterized the genetic diversity HIV-1 strains in Southeast Asia, North America, East Africa and West Africa to provide a better understanding of pandemic molecular epidemiology of HIV-1.
+Viral Sequencing Core capability has been strengthened by knowledgeable and experienced team members.
+Mr. Eric Sanders-Buell is Laboratory Director with a wealth of knowledge, experience and technical expertise in HIV-1 genetic characterization with 30 years in the field.
+Ms. Meera Bose and Ms. Anne Marie O’Sullivan are laboratory managers with more than 15 years scientific expertise.
+Mr. Peter Phuc Pham has been instrumental in bioinformatic analysis of VSC data, along with Dr. Paula Correa Nunez who has greatly enhanced VSC capacity due to her expertise in deep sequencing technology and analysis.

-HIV sequences and reagents generated by the scientists at Viral Sequencing Core have greatly contributed to the research in the HIV/SIV scientific community.
-In addition, Viral Sequencing Core has the capacity to measure cell associated viral load at lower copy numbers to support the studies on viral load in subpopulation T-cells and HIV-1 reservoirs.
+HIV sequences and reagents generated by the VSC have greatly contributed to vaccine design, evaluation of vaccine efficacy and HIV-1 research studies.
+These products have been distributed to outside collaborators in the HIV/SIV scientific community.
+In addition, the VSC has the capacity to measure cell associated viral load at lower copy numbers to support studies on viral load in cells and tissues for HIV-1 vaccine and remission research.